berat-berber/berat-berber/README.md

-### Hi there 👋 I'm Berat!
+### Hi there 👋 I'm Berat Berber!

-I'm a computer science student at Dokuz Eylul University in Turkiye
+- I'm a computer science student at Dokuz Eylul University in Turkiye

-I'm currently specilizing on AI & Data Science
+- I'm currently specializing on AI & Data Science